mjrlowe/maze_generator/README.md

 This is work-in-progress, and feedback is welcome.

-Almost everything is subject to change so this is all very unstable
+Almost everything is subject to change so this is all very unstable.

+This module is heavily influenced by [Jamis Buck's Coffeescript mazes](https://github.com/jamis/csmazes).
+It is structured a little differently though and is written entirely in Javascript rather than Coffeescript.
+It also functions as a module, as well as a library.
+I aim to eventually have all the functionality that Jamis's CS maze library has eventually.

 ## Example Usage